aatishb/covidtrends/README.md

 The names of the "countries" are based on those of the original codebase -- they are not mine.
 In all cases I have avoid introducing any changes to names to avoid any suggestion of partiality toward any kind of regional or territorial dispute.
+Any changes should be suggested to the upstream project.

 ## What is this?
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->